workers.md

 - Best for: I/O-bound tasks in applications that are thread-safe (e.g., standard Django/Flask apps).

-- Mechanism: Uses a thread pool to handle concurrent requests within a single process, reducing memory overhead compared to spawning many processes.
+--threadsto set the number of threads per worker. - Mechanism: Uses a thread pool to handle concurrent requests within a single process, reducing memory overhead compared to spawning many processes.

 3. Gevent Workers (gevent)